martinmoene/variant-lite/README.md

 variant: Allows to in-place copy-construct elements from intializer-list based on index (C++11)
 variant: Allows to in-place move-construct elements from intializer-list based on index (C++11)
 variant: Allows to copy-emplace element based on type (C++11)
+variant: Disallows to copy-emplace non-unique element type on type (C++11)
 variant: Allows to move-emplace element based on type (C++11)
 variant: Allows to copy-emplace element based on index (C++11)
 variant: Allows to move-emplace element based on index (C++11)